laravel/vapor-docs/1.0/projects/environments.md

 :::warning Memory Increments

-To configure the memory for your function, set a value between 128 MB and 10,240 MB in 64-MB increments.
+When configuring the memory for your Lambda function, you may define a value between 128 MB and 10,240 MB in 64-MB increments.
 :::

 ## Concurrency